The q-Analog of the Middle Levels Problem: Hamiltonian Cycles

 The fact that the order of the $q^2+1$ equivalence classes of $E_2$ and $q^2+1$ equivalence classes of $E_3$ is arbitrary (with some minor restrictions) implies immediately more than $(q^2!)^2$ Hamiltonian cycles obtained by our construction.
 This number can be increased as the choices are even more flexible, but we will omit the details as they are of less importance.
-From our main construction and its modifications we infer the following theorem. \begin{theorem} For each power of a prime $q$ there exist many Hamiltonian cycles in the middle levels of $\cP_q(5)$. \end{theorem}
+From our main construction and its modifications as implied by Corollary~\ref{cor:g=1}, Lemma~\ref{lem:gN0_lN0H}, and Lemma~\ref{lem:l=0} we infer the following theorem. \begin{theorem} For each power of a prime $q$ there exists a Hamiltonian cycles in the middle levels of $\cP_q(5)$. \end{theorem} Note that by Theorem~\ref{thm:many_H} there exists a Hamiltonian cycle in the middle levels of $\cP_q(5)$, but our discussion make it possible to produce many such cycles.
+Unfortunately, we don't know how to count their number.